FastyBird/sonoff-connector/docs/Naming-Convention.md

 ### Channel Property

 Channel related properties are used for storing actual state of [Sonoff](https://sonoff.tech) device.
-It could be switch `state` or light `brightness`.
+It could be a switch `state` or a light `brightness`.
 These values are read from device and stored in system.

 ## Device Mode